AmelMammar/TimedEventB/README.md

 </p>
 </h1>

 The plugin **chronoEventB** permits to specify timing properties on Event-B models.
-Using this plugin, users have the possibililty to define _atomic_ tasks or tasks with _duration_ as specific Event-B events.
+Using this plugin, users have the possibililty to define _atomic_ tasks and tasks with _duration_ as specific Event-B events.
 To each task, _periodicity_ and _separation_ constaints may be attached.
 Moreover, ordering properties can be associated with a couple of tasks to state constaints on the occurence of their instances.
 These properties may be also timed.

 ## How to use chronoEventB
 ### Components
    The plugin is composed of two main components:
-   1. The Rodin extension that add buttons to the Rodin menu for creating tasks as Event-B and decorating them with timing constraints.
+   1. The Rodin extension that adds buttons to the Rodin menu for creating tasks as Event-B events and decorating them with timing constraints.
    2. The theory Scheduler that defines a new Event-B data type named _TaskScheduler_ along with different operators allowing to manipulate it (last, append,etc.).
-This theory also define a set of theorems and inference rules that help users to prove the correctness the timing properties on an Event-B component.
+This theory also defines a set of theorems and inference rules that help users to prove the correctness of timing properties on an Event-B component.

    ### Installation
    #### Installation of the Rodin extension
-   To extend Rodin with chronoEventB plugin, follow these steps:
+   To extend Rodin with the chronoEventB plugin, follow these steps:
    1. Download and unzip the zip file plugin.
    2. Go to the menu

-   #### Installation of the theory
+   #### Installation of the theory TaskScheduler
    Three steps are required:
    1. Install the theory plugin:

-   2. Import the theory Scheduler under Rodin by selecting the entry _Import_under the menu _File_:
+   2. Import the theory Scheduler under Rodin by selecting the entry _Import_ under the menu _File_:

    <p align="center">
    <img width="500" height="500" alt="importThe" src="https://github.com/user-attachments/assets/f24eb979-439d-42fb-8588-ba29779c2b5e" />